cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 ## Scene Setup

 Up until this point, we haven't needed to interact with the Unity scene, aside from attaching a script to the Main Camera object that is placed by default.
-For us to demonstrate reading geometry from the scene, we will use the Unity editor to create a plane in the scene that's similar to the plane we previously created in code, but half the siz.
+For us to demonstrate reading geometry from the scene, we will use the Unity editor to create a plane in the scene that's similar to the plane we previously created in code, but half the size.

 ![Blank Scene](../assets/walkthroughs/unity/4_mesh_reading/start_point.png)